Extract Secure Data action

 • To set the queue from literal mode, select the appropriate queue from the drop-down list.

-• To set the queue using an expression, click the expression button and do one of the following:
+• To set the queue using an expression, click the expression modes button and perform one of the following steps:

 • Add the expression inline.

-6. To optionally add another variable, click the Add update statement button.
+6. (Optional) To add another Queue variable, click next to Update Statements

 This is a standard text string or a custom series of alphabetical, numerical, and symbolic characters.
 Its size is limited only by available system resources.